dcgtc/dgrants/CONTRIBUTING.md

 Contributions are made to this repo via Discussions, Issues and Pull Requests (PRs).
 A few general guidelines that cover the trio:

-- Search for existing Issues and PRs before creating your own.
+- Search for existing Descriptions, Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.

 ### Discussions

-Discussion should be used to discuss potential changes before a PR is created,  or discussing the implmentation on a current feature.
+Discussion should be used to discuss potential changes before an issue or PR is created, or discussing the implementation on a current feature.
 Once the discussion has ended with participation from the community and maintainers, if changes need to made to the codebase, follow it up by creating an issue.

 ### Issues

-Issues should be used to report problems with the dApp, request a new feature, update an existing feature (which has a discussion on the discussion board).
+Issues should be used to report problems with the dApp, request a new feature, or update an existing feature (and features should have a discussion on the discussion board before creating an issue).
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.

 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.